How to build analytics platforms - Part 1: UI & Teams

 Reading time: approx. 2min

-What does a modern analytics platforms need to offer companies real added value?
+What does a modern data science platforms need to offer companies real added value?

 Currently, new, innovative platforms are sprouting up on the market again and again – implemented with technical competence and ideally suited to the respective analytical approaches.
 But the question arises: Is that enough?
 Is it enough to develop software that allows reliable analysis and delivers clean results?
 Or do other factors exist that are just as important for companies to be even more successful with them?